longturn/freeciv21/docs/General/Manuals/client-manual.rst

     the `Mini Map`_) will zoom in on the `Map View`_ one level.

 Zoom Default
-    Resets the zoom level to the defaul position at Zoom Level 0.
+    Resets the zoom level to the default position at Zoom Level 0.

 Zoom Out
     Each selection of this menu option (or corresponding keyboard shortcut or user interface button next to